Joe Lara: Death

 On May 29, 2021, Lara died when a Cessna Citation I business jet registered to JL & GL Productions LP crashed into Percy Priest Lake near Smyrna.
 His wife, her son-in-law, and four members of Lara's church also died in the crash.
-The cause of the accident is under investigation by the National Transportation Safety Board.
+The cause of the accident was investigated by the National Transportation Safety Board and concluded that the cause was the result of pilot error.
 Reports in the immediate aftermath of the accident indicated that Lara's aviation medical certificate had expired in 2019, but Aviation International News and WSMV-TV subsequently found that Lara held a valid medical certificate when the crash occurred.
-While it was initially unclear who was flying the aircraft when it crashed, as another victim was a pilot although he lacked the required type rating to fly the Citation, the preliminary report by the National Transportation Safety Board stated, "The pilot held a commercial pilot certificate with ratings for airplane single-engine land, multiengine land, and instrument airplane." and "The pilot held a type rating for the airplane with no restrictions.
-His most recent Federal Aviation Administration (FAA) second-class medical certificate was issued on November 12, 2019, with the limitation that he 'must wear corrective lenses.'".
+While it was initially unclear who was flying the aircraft when it crashed (also on board was a pilot who lacked the required type rating to fly the Citation), the National Transportation Safety Board's preliminary report stated that "the pilot held a commercial pilot certificate with ratings for airplane single-engine land, multiengine land, and instrument airplane", and "The pilot held a type rating for the airplane with no restrictions.
+His most recent Federal Aviation Administration (FAA) second-class medical certificate was issued on November 12, 2019, with the limitation that he "must wear corrective lenses".
 This information along with a CNN article on June 15, 2021, stating, "The pilot, who was among the seven killed, had a commercial pilot certificate and a private pilot certificate and had logged 1,680 total flight hours, 83 of those in the plane involved in the crash" has led some reports to conclude the pilot could only have been Lara.